-SpaceX to launch secretive satellite for U.S. intelligence agency
+SpaceX delays launch of secretive satellite for U.S. Intelligence agency

-Elon Musk's SpaceX will attempt to deliver a mysterious satellite into orbit for the intelligence community on Sunday.
+Elon Musk's SpaceX has pushed back its launch of a mysterious satellite for the U.S. intelligence community because of a sensor issue.

-Liftoff is slated for 7 a.m.
-ET from Kennedy Space Center in Cape Canaveral, Florida.
+Liftoff, which was scheduled for Sunday morning, is now slated for Monday at 7 a.m.
+ET from the Kennedy Space Center in Cape Canaveral, Florida.

+SpaceX lead mechanical design engineer John Federspiel, who hosted the company's webcast, said the SpaceX team decided to halt the launch "out of an abundance of caution" after noticing an issue with a sensor on the first-stage rocket booster.

 The customer for this launch is the National Reconnaissance Office -- a U.S. government agency that develops and maintains spy satellites.